Long Bridge (Potomac River)

-On August 24, 1814 following the Battle of Bladensburg during the War of 1812 the President, officers of the country and American troops used it to retreat to Virginia and burnt the south end of the bridge behind them.
+On August 24, 1814, following the Battle of Bladensburg during the War of 1812 the President, officers of the country and American troops used it to retreat to Virginia and burnt the south end of the bridge behind them.
 The next day, British troops burned the north end of the bridge as they entered the City of Washington.
 The bridge was repaired by 1818.

-Purchase by the United States
+Purchase by the federal government

 On February 22, 1831, high water and ice carried away several spans of the bridge, leading to closure and bankruptcy of the bridge company.
 The following year, Congress purchased the bridge for $20,000 (equal to $ today), and appropriated $60,000 to repair it.
 However, more funds would be needed to complete the project and the total cost was $114,126.

 On October 30, 1835, the bridge was reopened with President Andrew Jackson and his Cabinet present.
-It was to remain in its current state until the mid-1850s.
+It was to remain in that state until the mid-1850s.
 In March 1847, the Virginia Assembly voted to formally accept the retrocession of Alexandria and Arlington, and thus the south approach of the bridge became part of Virginia.

 After 1835, the B&O Railroad was provided access to Washington City through the Northeast quadrant.
 There were several attempts to bring the railroad to Alexandria City.
 The A&W Railroad connected the B&O Railroad New Jersey Avenue Station located on Capitol Hill to the Long Bridge on the north shore by 1855 and in Alexandria by the end of 1857.
 However, the Virginia legislature had banned any other connections and tracks were not placed on the bridge.
-Goods were offloaded, transported over the bridge in omnibuses over the bridge and reloaded on the other side.'
+Goods were offloaded, transported over the bridge in omnibuses over the bridge and reloaded on the other side.